CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Minimum requirements: 15-min resolution, CAFM mapping, weather data, quality run.

-Five features decide: From time-series DB to edge processing.
+Five features to decide on: From time-series DB to edge processing.

 The Five Operational Pillars